Trictrac: Hitting opponent's men

-A false hit earns the same points for the opponent as per the table above.
+A false hit earns the opponent the same points as given in the table above.
 The points gained by the player who rolled the dice are scored before any false hits are scored by the opponent, so that if the player who made the true hit wins a partie and "goes", thus ending the current game, his opponent can no longer score the points for false hits.

-From a tactical point of view, the occupation of point no. 10 at the start of a game may prove hazardous, reducing the chances of making a grand jan and being able to hit the opponent's men.
-Its situation close to the return run, giving more possibilities to 'truly hit' the opponent's men in the petit jan quarter, often makes it the preferred point for beginners despite the risks involved, which has led the players to christen it the "schoolchildren's point".
-Circumstances, in particular when the opponent is the only one to have taken his rest corner, can make the occupation of the point no. 10 favourable.
+From a tactical point of view, the occupation of the 10-point early in a game may prove hazardous, reducing the chances of making a grand jan and being able to hit the opponent's men.
+Its situation close to the aftergame, giving more possibilities to 'truly hit' the opponent's men in the petit jan quadrant, often makes it the preferred point for beginners notwithstanding the risks involved, which has led the players to christen it the "schoolboy's point".
+Circumstances, in particular when the opponent is the only one to have taken his rest corner, can make the occupation of the 10-point favourable.

 Hitting opponent's corner

-While a player may not occupy the adverse rest corner, it is possible to 'hit the corner' (battre le coin).
+While a player may not occupy the opponent's rest corner, it is possible to 'hit the corner' (battre le coin).
 To do so, the player's own rest corner must be taken and the opponent's rest corner must be empty.

 Subject to these preconditions if, on a dice roll a player can 'virtually' move two men to the opponent's rest corner, the corner is hit.
 All the men able to move directly into the opponent's rest corner are eligible to participate in the hitting, except those occupying the player's rest corner.
 For the latter, only the builders (extra men) can contribute.

-Hitting the opposite corner earns the player 4 points on a singleton throw and 6 points for a doublet.
-These points are gained by force, the opponent's corner can never actually be occupied.
+Hitting the opponent's corner earns the player 4 points for singles and 6 points for doubles.
+These points are gained by force; the opponent's corner can never actually be occupied.
 The opponent's corner is never falsely hit, so if both corners are occupied, neither player is able to hit the opponent's.

 Bonus and powerless jans

-This ivory man bears witness to the age of board games.
-The scene depicts Judith and Holofernes, 12th century, Louvre Museum.

-The bonus jan (jan de récompense) and powerless jan (jan qui ne peut) are two uncommon expressions.
-Nevertheless:
+The bonus jan (jan de récompense) and powerless jan (jan qui ne peut) are umbrella categories consisting of events already mentioned.
+While the use of these terms is somewhat rare in practice, the categories are nonetheless valid and discussed in the literature.

-A bonus jan is earned by:
+A bonus jan is earned either by: